-The Government’s 25 year plan for the environment offers new policies that recognise the monetary value of the natural environment and the services that it gives us every day.
-BBOWT looks forward to working with landowners and managers to create more and better connected wildlife-rich landscapes that give wider public benefits for us all.
+Natural capital is a concept that is becoming increasingly relevant to environmental work, both here in the UK and globally.
+The government’s 25 year plan for the environment offers new policies that recognise the monetary value of the natural environment and the services that it gives us every day.

 What are ecosystem services?

-Ecosystem services are the many and varied benefits that humans gain from the natural environment and from properly functioning ecosystems.
+Ecosystem services are all the benefits that humans gain from the natural environment and from properly functioning ecosystems.
 The University of Reading produced four films about the four main aspects of ecosystem services.
 Click the links below to watch them.